AppliedMechanics-EAFIT/SolidsPy/README.md

 ## License
 This project is licensed under the [MIT license](http://en.wikipedia.org/wiki/MIT_License).
+The documents are licensed under [Creative Commons Attribution License](http://creativecommons.org/licenses/by/4.0/).

+Since this project is used to teach Finite Element Methods and Computational Mechanics, we have included some examples and documents and code snippets developed by students.
+Their license is specified in each particular directory.